 - 3.1 MHA holds a variety of Data relating to individuals, including customers and employees (also referred to as Data Subjects) Data which can identify Data Subjects is known as Personal Data.
-The Personal Data held and processed by MHA is detailed within the Fair Processing Notice, the Data Protection Addendum and, for employees, the Terms of and Conditions of Employment. - 3.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by MHA. - 3.1.2 MHA also holds Personal Data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
+The Personal Data held and processed by MHA is detailed within the Fair Processing Notice, the Data Protection Addendum and, for employees, the Terms of and Conditions of Employment. - 3.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by MHA and which relates to that individual. - 3.1.2 MHA also holds Personal Data that is sensitive in nature (i.e. which includes information that relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
 This is "Special Category Personal Data" or "Sensitive Personal Data".